asrafulsgit/database-management-system/README.md

 # 💬 SQL (Structured Query Language)

 SQL is the standard language used to interact with relational databases.
-It is categorized into multiple sublanguages, each serving a specific purpose.

 ---